sa-tre/satre-specification/docs/source/evaluations/alan_turing_institute.md

     User connections to access the TRE are made over https.
 * - 3.5.8.
   - 0
-  - Once a user has access to a TRE, they are able to work with any ingressed data in a collaborative space.
+  - Once a user has access to a TRE, they are able to work with any input data in a collaborative space.
     Any transfer of data within the TRE would be a movement from one folder to another on the same virtual machine.
     This would be restricted to the approved users who already have access, and so encryption is not needed.
 * - 3.5.9.